-This workshop is perfect for anyone looking to enhance their personal growth, deepen their Yoga practice or simply explore the profound connection between the elements, qualities and energy centres within us.
+This workshop is perfect for anyone looking to enhance their personal growth, deepen their yoga practice, or simply explore the profound connections between the elements, qualities, and energy centres within us.

-• Theory: Explore the ancient wisdom of the Pancha Tattwa and how these elements interact with the Gunas to influence our physical, mental & spiritual wellbeing.
+Theory: Explore the ancient wisdom of the Pancha Tattwa and how these elements interact with the Gunas to influence our physical, mental, and spiritual well-being.

 Hatha Yoga: Engage in a Hatha Yoga session tailored to balance the elements within your body, promoting harmony and vitality.